Ques 1. Which are the countries with which India shares land boundaries? Write a short note about India’s position among its neighbours.

-In 1973 the Laccadive, Minicoy and Amindive Islands were renamed as Lashadweep.
-It covers a small area of 32 sQues km.
-Kavaratti island is the administrative headquarters of Lakshadweep.
+In 1973 the Laccadive, Minicoy, and Amindive Islands were renamed Lakshadweep.
+It covers a small area of 32 squares km.
+Kavaratti Island is the administrative headquarters of Lakshadweep.
 Both the group of islands are rich in flora and fauna and natural beauty, enhancing India’s geographical entity.

 Ques 6.
 How has India’s geographic location aided the nation?

 Ans.
 India is a southward extension of the Asian Continent.
-It has a central location between the East and the West Asia.
-To the north of India lie the lofty mountain ranges of the Himalayas which serve as a natural barrier separating Indian subcontinent from the rest of Asia.
+It has a central location between East and West Asia.
+To the north of India lie the lofty mountain ranges of the Himalayas which serve as a natural barrier separating the Indian subcontinent from the rest of Asia.

-The land routes through the mountain passes had served as channels for exchange of culture and commodities since ancient times.
-To its south the landmass tapers and the Deccan Peninsula protrudes into the Indian Ocean providing opportunities for flourishing maritime trade.
+The land routes through the mountain passes had served as channels for the exchange of culture and commodities since ancient times.
+To its south, the landmass tapers, and the Deccan Peninsula protrudes into the Indian Ocean providing opportunities for flourishing maritime trade.

-The Suez Canal sea-route provides India the shortest route to industrial Europe and America.
-India has commercially favourable contacts with Southeast and East Asia and Australia from its eastern coast via the Bay of Bengal and Indian Ocean.
+The Suez Canal sea route provides India the shortest route to industrial Europe and America.
+India has commercially favorable contacts with Southeast and East Asia and Australia from its eastern coast via the Bay of Bengal and the Indian Ocean.